ten2mushi/synapse/README.md

     mammalian cortex connection sparsity is around 90%, and the ratio of excitatory/inhibitory synapses is around 80/20

 next steps:
-wiring::v3 with multiple sensory layers
+wiring::v3 with multiple sensory/motor layers